RuriYS/Timeline/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to EventHorizon, please follow these steps:
+If you'd like to contribute to Timeline, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).